-1.1 PROJECT BACKGROUND
+1.1 PROJECT BACKGROUND AND SITE DESCRIPTION

-Middlemarch Environmental Ltd were commissioned by Pick Everard to produce an Arboricultural Method Statement as part of a planning application for redevelopment at Thames Young Mariners, Riverside Drive, Richmond, Greater London.
-A survey of the trees on site and within influencing distance of the boundaries was undertaken on the 23rd and 25th March 2022 as part of a Preliminary Arboricultural Assessment (PAA) (RT-MME-157100-01), which was completed to identify the existing trees and hedgerows on the site to aid design and avoid unnecessary tree removal.
+Middlemarch Environmental Ltd were commissioned by Pick Everard to undertake an Arboricultural Impact Assessment as part of a planning application for redevelopment at Thames Young Mariners, Riverside Drive, Richmond, Greater London.
+The site under consideration is located at Ordnance Survey Grid Reference TQ 1648 7232.
+The location of the trees surveyed can be found on Middlemarch Environmental Ltd Drawing Number C157100-01-01, provided in Section 10 of this report.

+A survey of the trees and hedgerows on site and within influencing distance of the boundaries was undertaken on the 23rd and 25th March 2022.
+This survey was completed to aid design and avoid unnecessary tree removal.

-An Arboricultural Impact Assessment (AIA) (RT-MME-157100-02) was undertaken in accordance with British Standard 5837:2012 'Trees in Relation to Design, Demolition and Construction - Recommendations' (hereafter referred to as BS5837).
+This Arboricultural Impact Assessment has been carried out in accordance with British Standard 5837:2012 'Trees in Relation to Design, Demolition and Construction - Recommendations' (hereafter referred to as BS5837).
 BS5837 sets out a structured assessment methodology to assist in determining which trees would be considered suitable or unsuitable for retention in the context of the proposed development.
-The Impact Assessment detailed the potential impact that the proposed development will have upon the site's existing tree stock and set out recommendations for the subsequent mitigation or avoidance of impact.